Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 <!-- START: div -->
 <div class="QandA_question">

-Q: I don't understand how the new-line character can be the ASCII line-feed character.
+<span class="ques"></span> I don't understand how the new-line character can be the ASCII line-feed character.
 When a user enters input and presses the Enter key, doesn't the program read this as a carriage-return character or a carriage return plus a line feed?

 </div>
 <!-- END: div -->
 <!-- START: div -->
 <div class="QandA_answer">

-A: Nope.
+<span class="ans"></span> Nope.
 As part of C's UNIX heritage. it always regards the end of a line as being marked by a single line-feed character.
 (In UNIX text files, a single line-feed character—but no carriage return—appears at the end of each line.)
 The C library takes care of translating the user's keypress into a line-feed character.
 When a program reads from a file, the I/O library translates the file's end-of-line marker (whatever it may be) into a single line-feed character.
 The same transformations occur—in reverse—when output is written to the screen or to a file.
 (See Section 22.1 for details.)

 Although these translations may seem confusing, they serve an important purpose: insulating programs from details that may vary from one operating system to another.